lizadaly/blackout/README.md

 <img src="https://github.com/lizadaly/blackout/blob/master/images/7.png?raw=true" />

-(The full NaNoGenMo entry of ~50,000 words is a [9.3GB PDF](https://s3.amazonaws.com/worldwritable/nanogenmo2016-9g-long.pdf) of nearly 10,000 pages. *You almost certainly do not want to download it.*)
+(The full NaNoGenMo entry of ~50,000 words was a [9.3GB PDF] of nearly 10,000 pages.
+If for some reason you want it, just ask.)